Vault & VaultFactory Specification

 1. Call `factory.tokenCreationPolicies()` to get the policy array.

-2. For each policy, decode `value` using the known ABI type for `target` (from `NewTokenV6WithVaultParams`).
+2. For each policy, decode `value` using the known ABI type for `target` from the normalized launch payload semantics.

 3. Apply `operator` as a client-side validation rule on the corresponding input field and display `description` as an inline hint or error message.

 4. Policies do **not** disable fields or block submission — they are advisory hints only.
-The actual enforcement always happens inside `onBeforeNewTokenV6WithVault`.
+The actual enforcement happens inside the factory validation hook:

 {% hint style="warning" %}

 Policies are **informational only**.
-Always implement `onBeforeNewTokenV6WithVault` as the authoritative enforcement gate.
+Always implement the actual enforcement in the corresponding validation hook.
 Policies without a corresponding hook have no effect on-chain.

 {% endhint %}